2016 Award Recipient

 Early Career Psychologists (doctoral-level researchers who are within 10 years post earning the doctoral degree) with a successful record of publication are eligible for the grant.

 Request for Proposals

-This program awards grants for research on psychotherapist factors that may impact treatment effectiveness and outcomes, including type of training, amount of training, professional degree or discipline of the psychotherapist, and the role or impact of psychotherapists’ personal characteristics on psychotherapy treatment outcomes.
+This program awards grants to early career psychologists (ECPs) for research on psychotherapist factors that may impact treatment effectiveness and outcomes, including type of training, amount of training, professional degree or discipline of the psychotherapist, and the role or impact of psychotherapists’ personal characteristics on psychotherapy treatment outcomes.